vtdsferreira/InstrumentControl.jl/docs/src/implementation.md

 Each instrument is a subtype of `Instrument`.
 By convention, instrument model numbers are used for module definitions (e.g. `AWG5014C`), so type names have "Ins" prepended (e.g. `InsAWG5014`).
-- Low-level wrappers for shared libraries are kept in their own packages (e.g. `VISA` and `Alazar` calls).
+- Low-level wrappers for shared libraries are kept in their own packages (e.g. `VISA`, `Alazar`, and `KeysightInstruments` calls).
 This way, at least some code can be reused if someone else does not want to use our codebase.
 - All sweep related type definitions and functions described in [Sweep Jobs](https://painterqubits.github.io/InstrumentControl.jl/sweep/) can be found in `src/Sweep.jl`
 - Abstract type definitions like `Instrument` and `Stimulus`, are defined in